WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 #### 2.1.2 (Option B) Start from raw matrix

-When starting from a raw count matrix, `SCPreProcess` will automatically perform standard Seurat preprocessing and the tumor cell filtration described in [Section 2.1.1](#211-option-a-start-from-seurat-object).
+When starting from a raw count matrix, `SCPreProcess` will automatically perform Seurat preprocess and the tumor cell filtration described in [Section 2.1.1](#211-option-a-start-from-seurat-object).
 In typical workflows where the appropriate tumor-filtering column is unknown (since you haven't yet generated the Seurat object or explored the data comprehensively), `SCPreProcess` still returns a fully preprocessed Seurat object for downstream use.

 ```{r scpreprocessing_raw_matrix}
 your_seurat <- SCPreProcess(